Music

 MUS 312 Music History II

-MUS 315 Music Theory III
+MUS 315 Fundamentals of Music III

 MUS 331 Ensemble